Pehansendal/bonuskingdoms/prosjektbeskrivelse.md

 - Follow BEM-like class naming
 - Maintain dark theme consistency
 - Use provided animation classes
+- Use gradients for active states
+- Consistent spacing in card layouts

 ## Important Notes
 - All images must be in WebP format